Click on each of the topics below to learn more and find useful resources.

 - The law does not explicitly state that residency starts on the visa issue date.
 As of today, there is no official published statement from the Policía Nacional (extranjería) or Spanish consulates that directly clarifies when the residency year begins under the post–May 2025 rules.

-- Under current interpretations of the law, your official residency year may begin from the visa issue date—not your arrival date—which could jeopardise your ability to meet the 183‑day requirement for renewal.
+- Under current interpretations, your official residency year may begin from the visa issue date—not your arrival date—which could jeopardise your ability to meet the 183‑day requirement for renewal, or future long-term residency.

 Renewal tip: Spend at least 183 days in Spain each year to avoid renewal issues.
 If you intend to live in Spain long-term and apply for Long-Term Residency after five years, you must not leave Spain for more than 10 months in the first five years of the visa.
 A period of up to six months is permitted which is deducted from the 10 month allowance.